Opioid Overdose Cases that Involve Benzodiazepines

-Benzodiazepines are also used for a short period of time to avoid dependence.
-When treatment is complete, the dosage of benzodiazepines is gradually decreased so as to avoid withdrawal symptoms.
+Benzodiazepines are also used for a short time to avoid dependence.
+When treatment is complete, the dosage of benzodiazepines is gradually decreased to avoid withdrawal symptoms.

-In procedural sedation, a combination of medications is administered to help relax the patient with a sedative and to block pain with an anesthetic in the course of medical or dental procedures.
+In procedural sedation, a combination of medications is administered to help relax the patient with a sedative and block pain with an anesthetic in medical or dental procedures.
 Benzodiazepines such as diazepam or midazolam are commonly used in such procedures.
 Such sedation is usually employed for outpatient surgery or procedures.
 Patients can return home the same day.

 Typical examples where benzodiazepines are used range from:

 Diazepam and midazolam are commonly used in such procedures.
-The patient is awake but in a sedated state and therefore, not in a position to recall the procedure.
-Patients are able to understand verbal cues or tactile commands and respond to them.
+The patient is awake but in a sedated state and therefore not able to recall the procedure.
+Patients can understand verbal cues or tactile commands and respond to them.
 In this type of sedation, the patient recovers more quickly from the effects of anesthesia.
-However, the drowsiness will persist for a day, and so self-driving is to be avoided at all costs.
+However, the drowsiness will persist for a day, so self-driving must be avoided at all costs.

 Benzodiazepines such as clobazam, clorazepate, clonazepam, midazolam, lorazepam, and diazepam are also deployed to treat seizures.